Curing machines and freeze dryers are one of the best ways to dry and cure your harvest fast.

-How does a curing machine work and why are they so good?
+How does a curing machine work?

 Higher quality curing machines have dust filters right on the air intake and exhaust manifolds which keep the buds in top condition.

-Horizontal models are space efficient with multiple drawers which makes access for checking on the contents periodically, but they operate on the same principle and are great units where square-footage may be a problem.
+Essentially, all curing machines operate on the same principle and are great units where square-footage may be a problem.

 - Decreased dry time and processing from days to hours.

 - Terpenes, maximizing flavor and aroma are all preserved.

 Parting thoughts on curing machines and freeze dryers